axibase/axibase-collector-docs/jobs/snmp.md

 ![](./images/snmp-lock-error.png)

-The error is displayed as `end of the MIB tree` at the end of the the `snmpwalk` output.
+The error is displayed as `end of the MIB tree` at the end of the `snmpwalk` output.

 ```txt
 ...